 Angiotensin Receptor Blockers (ARBs)

-Dilates (opens up) the blood vessels to allow the heart to pump the blood.
-Sometimes used as an alternative to ACE Inhibitors or in conjunction with ACE Inhibitors in some cases.
+These medications dilate (open up) blood vessels to allow the heart to pump blood.
+Sometimes they are used as an alternative to—or in conjunction with—ACE Inhibitors.

 Examples: losartan, valsartan, candesartan, irbesartan, telmisartan, eprosartan, olmesartan